Individual Volunteer Opportunities

 Mobile Adoptions Team

 Mobile Adoption Team members work with each other at our off-site mobile adoption locations.
-Mobile Adoption Team volunteers assist in setting up the mobile adoption area, handle our adoptable animals, screen and counsel potential adopters, and handle financial transactions.
+They assist in setting up the mobile adoption area, handle our adoptable animals, screen and counsel potential adopters, and handle financial transactions.
 This opportunity requires training in addition to the new volunteer orientation.
 Date, locations, and times vary, but off-site adoption events generally occur on the weekends.
 This opportunity requires a high level of physical activity.

 Are you outgoing and feel comfortable asking for donations?
 Help us solicit donations and sponsorships from the business community.
-Take HHS literature and event flyers to businesses in your community.
+You can also take HHS literature and event flyers to businesses in your community.

-On site help at fundraising events such as the K9 Fun Run, Par “Fore” Pets Golf Tournament, Howl-o-ween Pooch Parade, Holiday Gift Wrapping, HHS Gala, Pet-a-thon and more is needed.
+On-site help at fundraising events, such as the K9 Fun Run, Par “Fore” Pets Golf Tournament, Howl-o-ween Pooch Parade, Holiday Gift Wrapping, HHS Gala, Pet-a-thon and more is needed.
 We always need an extra pair of hands to make these events a success!